BrowserStackCE/browserstack-examples-cypress/README.md

  ## Open Issues

  - The test `offers/offers_for_mumbai.spec.ts` does not work due to a known and recognized issue from Cypress.
 More information can be found [here](https://github.com/cypress-io/cypress/issues/2671).
+ - Warning message `Couldn't find tsconfig.json. tsconfig-paths will be skipped` is seen because of an open issue which can be found [here](https://github.com/cypress-io/cypress/issues/9048).